Carabao Cup: Andre Ayew's double inspires Swansea City's comeback win over Northampton Town | Goal.com

 Andre Ayew marked his Swansea City return in style with a brace in their 3-1 comeback win over League Two club Northampton Town in the first round of the League Cup.

-Ayew was introduced after the hour-mark to make his first appearance in Swansea’s shirt since May 2018.
+Ayew was introduced after the hour-mark to make his first appearance in a Swansea shirt since May 2018.

 The Liberty Stadium outfit found themselves behind in the 61st minute after Matthew Warburton opened the scoring for the visitors.